DYefremov/TVDemon/README.md

  * Some GUI changes.
  * Functionality improvement.
  * Removed use of [xapp](https://github.com/linuxmint/xapp).
- * Some code improvements and refactoring.
+ * Some code changes and improvements.

 ## Requirements

-- libmpv
+- libmpv >= 0.34.1
 - python3-imdbpy (for Older Mint and Debian releases get it from https://packages.ubuntu.com/focal/all/python3-imdbpy/download)

 ## TV Channels and media content